jukalope/fibonacci/README.txt

 CI/CD with Github Actions:
  - Create a .github/workflows/pull-pipe.yml to run:
-   - lint, regression test, build docker image, upload to container registry (ECR)
+     lint, regression test, build docker image, upload to container registry (ECR)
  - Create a .github/workflows/push-pipe.yml to run:
-   - git tag, deploy to target host(s) and start.
+     git tag, deploy to target host(s) and start.

 Any monitoring/logging strategies you might apply:
- - Logs:    include a logging service to send logs to Datadog.
-That way, if we scale out, all logging will be centralized.
+ - Logs:    include a logging service to feed Datadog.
+Then, if scaling out, all logging will be centralized.
  - Metrics: include a metrics service to gather cpu, memory, network usage, and feed Datadog.
  - Alerts:  create monitors to alert on usage above capacity thresholds.
-Send alerts to PagerDuty (expensive), or Ops Genie.
+Send to PagerDuty (expensive), or Ops Genie.
  - Alerts:  create monitors for synthetic tests as well.
 Send alerts to PagerDuty (expensive), or Ops Genie.

 How you would scale the service to handle a high number of requests: